Layr-Labs/devkit-cli/README.md

 ### 4️⃣ Launch Local DevNet

-Start a local Ethereum-based development network to simulate your AVS environment:
+Starts a local devnet to simulate the full AVS environment.
+This step deploys contracts, registers operators, and runs offchain infrastructure, allowing you to test and iterate without needing to interact with testnet or mainnet.

-- Forks Ethereum mainnet using a fork URL (provided by you) and a block number.
+* Forks Ethereum mainnet using a fork URL (provided by you) and a block number.
 * Automatically funds wallets (`operator_keys` and `submit_wallet`) if balances are below `10 ether`.
 * Setup required `AVS` contracts.
 * Register `AVS` and `Operators`.